pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0130.md

 ```

 This is only scratching the surface of what Swift's observation tools have allowed us to
 simplify.
+Be sure to follow the [migration guide][1.7-migration-guide] to update your application
+to use all the newest tools.

-And once we decided to release our next major version (2.0), we will be able to delete
+And once we decide to release our next major version (2.0), we will be able to delete
 thousands of lines of code and documentation, making the library lighter weight and improving
 compile times for complex features.